Antichiral states in twisted graphene multilayers: Abstract

 \section{Abstract}

-The advent of topological phases of matter revealed a variety of observed boundary phenomena, such as chiral and helical modes found at the edges of two-dimensional topological insulators.
-Anti-chiral states in 2D semimetals, i.e., co-propagating edge modes on opposite edges compensated by a counter-propagating bulk current, are also predicted, but, to date, no realization of such states in a solid state system has been found.
-Here, we put forward a procedure to realize anti-chiral states in twisted van der Waals multilayers, by combining the electronic Dirac-cone spectra of each layer through the combination of the orbital moir\'e superstructure, an in-plane magnetic field, and inter-layer bias voltage.
-In particular, we demonstrate that a twisted van der Waals heterostructure consisting of graphene/(hBN)$_2$/graphene will show anti-chiral states at in-plane magnetic fields of 8 T, for a rotation angle of 0.2 degrees between the graphene layers.
-Our findings engender a controllable procedure to engineer anti-chiral states in solid-state systems, as well as in quantum engineered metamaterials.
+The advent of topological phases of matter revealed a variety of observed boundary phenomena, such as chiral and helical modes found at the edges of two-dimensional (2D) topological insulators.
+Antichiral states in 2D semimetals, i.e., copropagating edge modes on opposite edges compensated by a counterpropagating bulk current, are also predicted, but, to date, no realization of such states in a solid-state system has been found.
+Here, we put forward a procedure to realize antichiral states in twisted van der Waals multilayers, by combining the electronic Dirac-cone spectra of each layer through the combination of the orbital moir\'e superstructure, an in-plane magnetic field, and inter-layer bias voltage.
+In particular, we demonstrate that a twisted van der Waals heterostructure consisting of graphene/two layers of hexagonal boron nitride [(hBN)$_2$]/graphene will show antichiral states at in-plane magnetic fields of 8 T, for a rotation angle of 0.2$^{\circ}$ between the graphene layers.
+Our findings engender a controllable procedure to engineer antichiral states in solid-state systems, as well as in quantum engineered metamaterials.